aws-solutions-library-samples/guidance-for-data-fabric-on-aws/README.md

 ## Overview
 The Guidance for Data Fabric on AWS is an opinionated data fabric implementation on AWS.

+### Cost
+You are responsible for the cost of the AWS services used while running this Guidance.
+As of May 2024, the cost for running this Guidance with the default settings in the US West (Oregon) AWS Region is approximately $530 per month, using the following assumptions:

+ * Assume 10 DataZone users with metadata storage & requests under amount included in per user cost ([DataZone pricing](https://aws.amazon.com/datazone/pricing/))
+ * 50 data fabric create asset API requests per month
+ * Low (< 1k) lineage API/PUT requests per month
+ * Does not include estimates for existing S3, Glue, etc resources in the customer's data fabric spoke account

+A detailed cost breakdown estimate can be found at [this shared AWS Pricing Calculator estimate](https://calculator.aws/#/estimate?id=b1560b8587e9048fae318b247799f336d02453bd).
+This detailed estimate does not yet include DataZone pricing so adding \$9/month/user for our assumed 10 users gives us \$90 additional per month to add on to this estimate.
+This gives us the \$530/month estimate referenced above.

 ## Prerequisites

 ### Operating System